eko/foREST/README.markdown

 ### Create a new resource

-Resources consists to create 3 files :
+Resources consists to create 3 files:

-> `routing.yml` that contains routes,
+`routing.yml` that contains routes,
-> `queries.yml` that can contains some databases queries,
-> `Resource.php` file (which needs to be named as same as folder name) that contains your PHP methods.
+`queries.yml` that can contains some databases queries, `Resource.php` file (which needs to be named as same as folder name) that contains your PHP methods.

 For example, your `Books.php` for a Books resource which looks like this: